durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

    ![](../Images/sc900-image7.png)

-1. Select More Services, then select Azure Active Directory.
-If you don't immediately see it, you can enter Azure Active Directory on the blue search bar and select Azure Active Directory from result list.
+1. Select More Services, then select Microsoft Entra ID.
+If you don't immediately see it, you can enter Microsoft Entra ID on the blue search bar and select Microsoft Entra ID from result list.

-1. You are now seeing the Azure Active Directory for your Microsoft 365 tenant.
-Whichever approach you use to access Azure Active Directory services (the Microsoft 365 admin portal or the Azure portal) you end up in the same place – the Azure Active Directory where you can administer all the Azure AD services.
+1. You are now seeing the Microsoft Entra ID for your Microsoft 365 tenant.
+Whichever approach you use to access Microsoft Entra ID services (the Microsoft 365 admin portal or the Azure portal) you end up in the same place – the Microsoft Entra ID where you can administer all the Azure AD services.

    ![](../Images/sc900-image8.png)